 The amounts contained in the financial statements have been rounded to the nearest million dollars, except where otherwise stated.

 (v) Changes in accounting policies

-Refer to Note 1(f) for accounting standards adopted in the period.
-There have been no other changes in accounting policies or early adoption of accounting standards in the preparation and presentation of the financial statements.
+There have been no changes in accounting policies or early adoption of accounting standards in the preparation and presentation of the financial statements.